 In any action to recover damages for death or injury to persons or for injury to property in which comparative negligence is asserted as a defense, the comparative negligence of the plaintiff or plaintiff’s decedent does not bar a recovery if that negligence was not greater than the negligence or gross negligence of the parties to the action against whom recovery is sought.

-In other words, if the jury determines that the defendant or defendants together are 50% responsible for your injuries, then you will recover something.
+If the jury finds you were 50% responsible for your injuries, then you will recover something.
 Though if you are more than 50% at fault, you are entitled to nothing, no matter how serious the injury.2

 Modified Comparative Fault | Pure Comparative Fault | Contributory Negligence | |